Are U 4 Real?: Publication history

 Sandor slash Ida was originally written by Sara Kadefors as a television drama.
 However, when she pitched the idea to the Swedish television network Sveriges Television, they turned it down.
 Kadefors therefore tried to get it published as a book, and in 2001 she got it published by Bonnier Carlsen.
 On 7 April 2009 it was revealed that the book would be published in the United States by Penguin Group on 14 May 2009.
-Several changes have been made to the English adaption of the book.
+Several changes have been made to the English adaptation of the book.
 Ida's name has been changed to Kyla and Sandor's has been changed to Alex.
 The book is no longer set in Sweden; Stockholm has been replaced by Los Angeles and Gothenburg by San Francisco.
 Several parts of the book regarding Ida's sexual experiences have also been removed or censored.
 Kadefors said she was insulted by the changes, "it's like if the book wasn't good enough, and [Ida's] experiences with sex and alcohol explains why she reacts the ways she does in the book."
 The book's translator explained that if the book had contained "too much sex" it would have been difficult to sell to stores.

 Reception

 The episode has received multiple awards.
 In 2001, it won the prestigious Augustpriset (English: August Award) in the "Best Children-Youth Book" category.
 It won the Pocketpriset (English: Pocket Award) for being the most sold children's book in 2001.
-It is one of the most common books for Swedish children between the ages of twelve to fifteen to read during their primary education in Swedish schools.
+It is one of the most common books for Swedish children between the ages of twelve and fifteen to read during their primary education in Swedish schools.
 Other common books include Lord of the Flies and Vinterviken.

-Film adaption
+Film adaptation

-A film adaption of the book was released in Sweden on 4 February 2005.
+A film adaptation of the book was released in Sweden on 4 February 2005.
 It was written by Kadefors and directed by Henrik Georgsson, Kadefors's husband.
 The film won an award at the Gothenburg Film Festival, where it premiered.
 The film also won a Guldbagge Award.